Introduction to PostgreSQL Datetime

 SET timezone = 'America/New_York';

-and verify current timezone by the command
+and verify the current timezone by the command

 SHOW TIMEZONE;

-As can be seen from the output our timezone is changed successfully.
+As can be seen from the output, our timezone is changed successfully.
 Now its time to retrieve the values from our table establish_timestamp and see what both the columns show using the command

 SELECT * FROM establish_timestamp;